 WHAT IS EMDR?

 Dr. Francine Shapiro created eye Movement Desensitization Reprocessing (EMDR) in 1987.
 As she walked around a lake and saw light through the trees, she discovered that when her eyes moved back and forth, she felt calmer even though she was remembering something painful.
 Dr. Shapiro studied this effect scientifically, and reported her success with EMDR and trauma survivors in the Journal of Traumatic Stress (1989).
-Since then the treatment has been extensively studies with amazing results.
+Since then the treatment has been extensively studied with amazing results.

 WHAT WILL HAPPEN IN AN EMDR SESSION?

-The first session we will decide whether EMDR is the right tool for the job.
+In the first session we will decide whether EMDR is the right tool for the job.
 If so, we will find a target (e.g. a shooting, car accident, incident of child abuse) to work on during the session.
 I will ask you to remember the event in detail.

 During the EMDR you may experience intense emotions.
 The goal is to feel calm even when thinking of the worst part, and replace negative or destructive thoughts (e.g. “There was nothing I could do”) with realistic or healthy ones (e.g. “I did the best I could”).